-The media holds significant power in the veteran care policy process as evidenced by its coverage of the VHA scandals and the action associated with that attention.
-Incremental changes to the veteran's healthcare system which result in negative outcomes are likely to be reported widely.
+The media is likely to report incremental changes to the veteran's healthcare system which result in negative outcomes are likely to be reported widely.
 As in the initial scandal, the media can make a difference [28].

 1.7 The Political Environment